Phenolic antimicrobial

 Known concerns

-- Phenolic compounds may cause skin/eye irritation
+- Phenolic compounds with skin irritation potential

 References